Patton Kizzire betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Patton Kizzire of the United States plays a shot on the second hole during the second round of The RSM Classic 2025 at Sea Island Resort Plantation Course on November 21, 2025 in St Simons Island, Georgia.
+(Mike Mulholland/Getty Images)

-Patton Kizzire missed the cut at the Sony Open in Hawaii last year but has a strong history at the event, including a seventh-place finish in 2021.
-He'll return to Waialae Country Club Jan.
-15-18 for the 2026 Sony Open in Hawaii.
+Patton Kizzire missed the cut at last year's Sony Open in Hawaii after shooting 2-under.
+He'll tee off at Waialae Country Club Jan.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Kizzire's recent history at the Sony Open in Hawaii